emmt/AndorCameras.jl/README.md

 ### Constants

-The constants defined in `atcore.h` are available, for instance `AndorCameras.AT_SUCCESS`.
-All constants are preficed with `AT_` and may be imported by:
+The constants defined in `atcore.h` are available in Julia, for instance `AndorCameras.AT_SUCCESS`.
+All constants are prefixed with `AT_` and may be imported by:

 ```julia